vanzasetia/personal-website/src/blogs/squoosh.md

 ## Removing UTM parameters

-I also recommend removing all the (Urchin Tracking Module) UTM parameters.
+Remove all the (Urchin Tracking Module) UTM parameters because they are useless.
+To do that, follow these steps:

 1. Open `src/static-build/index.tsx`.
 1. Remove all the UTM parameters.
 (Do not remove the forward slash.
 Just remove everything after it.)